anishsoni29/presentations/README.md

 # presentations
-This repo contains all the presentations which I gave during my engineering time.
+This repo contains all the presentations that I gave during my engineering phase.